golang-design/history/README.md

 # The Go History

-This document includes all interesting issues, discussions, proposals, CLs, and talks in the Go development history, which intents to offer a comprehensive reference of Go history.
+This document includes many interesting issues, discussions, proposals, CLs, and talks in the Go development history, which intents to offer a comprehensive reference of the Go history.

 ## Sources